MaLION

 A critical retelling of the myth of Pygmalion and Galatea.
 This modern adaptation takes a fresh feminist approach focusing on the development of male identity through the objectification and sexualisation of women by men in groups.

 Malion, a sculptor, is presenting his latest work to his male friends, a statue embodying pure love.
 A statue of a woman.
 Now finished, he rejoices in his achievement over drinks whilst he and the men discuss the merits of his work.
-However, their conversation cannot seem to move away from the femininity and lustful nature they see exhibited in the statue.
+However, their conversation cannot seem to move away from the femininity and lustful nature they perceive in the statue.

 MEN IN GROUPS